 However, there are strict laws and regulations around how to dispose of certain types of waste that affect what can and can’t be placed in a skip bin.

-It is important to understand these rules as they apply to the types of waste you want to get rid of.
+It is important to understand the rules around the types of waste allowed in our skip bins.
 Disposing of certain materials and types of waste, or mixing them incorrectly, in a skip bin can attract additional fees or require that your rubbish is returned to you.

 To help you avoiding any additional charges, Just Skips has prepared this simple guide outlining the two types of limitations that apply to skips:

 - Some types of waste can be disposed of in a skip bin, but they must not be mixed with any other types of waste.
 See each of the waste types listed below for more information.

 - Some types of waste must not be put in skip bins at all.
 This mostly applies to rubbish containing hazardous materials or chemicals (including electronics), but a full list of prohibited waste types is listed at the end of this guide.

 As well as this guide on skip bin waste types, our skip hire form has been designed to help you plan to ensure you avoid any extra charges by asking you to specify the waste items you intend to dispose of.

 There are a wide range of waste types which can be placed in our skip bins without additional fees.
 It is important to know exactly what these types of waste, and what can and can’t be disposed of before you hire a skip.